deventropy/deventropy.github.io/src/site/markdown/development.md

 * Clean merge (without conflicts)
 * Travis CI build pass on the other branch (or pull request)
+* AppVeyor build pass on the other branch (or pull request) (if the project uses AppVeyor)

 **NOTE/TODO:** We still have to clarify how the interaction between `master` and `release` branches will work.